Juche: Core principles

+According to Naenara, North Korea's official web portal, Juche at its core means "that the masses of the people are the masters of the revolution and construction and that they are also the motive force of the revolution and construction".
 The goal of Juche is to establish a self-reliant state that independently determines its political, economic, and military affairs.
 Kim Il Sung summarized the application of this objective to North Korea in a 1967 speech to the Supreme People's Assembly titled "Let Us Embody the Revolutionary Spirit of Independence, Self-sustenance and Self-defence More Thoroughly in All Fields of State Activity":

 First, the government of the republic will implement with all consistency the line of independence, self-sufficiency, and self-defence to consolidate the political independence of the country, build up more solidly the foundations of an independent national economy capable of insuring the complete unification, independence, and prosperity of our nation and increasing the country's defence capabilities, so as to safeguard the security of the fatherland reliably by our own force, by splendidly embodying our party's idea of Juche in all fields.

 Political independence is a core principle of Juche.
 Juche stresses equality and mutual respect among nations, and argues that every state has the right to self-determination.
 Yielding to foreign pressure or intervention would violate the principle of political independence and threaten a country's ability to defend its sovereignty.
 This is in contrast to sadaejuui (사대주의), which advocates reliance on a great power.
 However, Juche does not advocate total isolation and encourages cooperation between socialist states.
 As Kim Jong Il writes in On the Juche Idea: "Independence is not in conflict with internationalism but is the basis of its strengthening".
 Kim Il Sung acknowledged that it was important for North Korea to learn from other socialist states, in particular the Soviet Union and China, but did not want to follow their examples dogmatically.
 He said the WPK must "resolutely repudiate the tendency to swallow things of others undigested or imitate them mechanically", attributing North Korea's early success to the WPK's independence in policymaking.